librity/MATH307/_build/html/_sources/index.md

 <html>
-<h2> We will use Python deployed in Jupyter notebooks to do computations in this course </h2>
+<h2> We will use Python deployed in Jupyter notebooks to do computations in this course. </h2>

 <h2> The UBC Jupyterhub can be used for calculations: </h2>